kietngt00/UFC/README.md

 #### 2. Evaluation data
 We release the evaluation data at this [link](https://drive.google.com/drive/folders/1iWwntrxJnGIUlTmnpR9eHqNhaYZETA3M).
 After downloading the zip file, it should be extracted and placed in the `datasets` directory.

-#### 3. Support data for generation
-We use 5 condition-image pairs as 5 shots for the image generation process.
-We will push the support data and update the generation code shortly.

 ## 📍 Model Checkpoints